-The LaunchTN Commercialization Microgrants program is available to qualifying Tennessee-based early-stage companies that are developing technology with a plan for advancing it into the marketplace.
+LaunchTN Commercialization Microgrants are available to qualifying Tennessee-based early-stage companies that are developing technology with a plan for advancing it into the marketplace.

 - Financial support for grant-writing assistance to early-stage companies applying for a commercialization-oriented research grant outside of the SBIR/STTR program.

 - Financial support to engage technical expertise that will clearly help advance the early-stage companies’ commercialization plans.

 - Company is Tennessee-based at the time of application, with agreement in good faith to remain in Tennessee for the 12 months following the use of the Microgrant and, if a grant award is made, to remain in Tennessee for 12 months from the time of the award.
 For this purpose, Tennessee-based means the company is headquartered in Tennessee and its principal business operations are in Tennessee.

 - For SBIR/STTR applications, company’s formation date is no more than five years prior to the time of Microgrant application for Phase I assistance and no more than seven years prior for Phase II and Fast-Track assistance.

 - Company has not received a LaunchTN Microgrant in the 12 months prior to the time of application, with an exception being when a company has received a Microgrant for an SBIR/STTR Phase I award, is now pursuing that project’s Phase II award and is, therefore, applying for Phase II assistance.